 2. Terrain Awareness is also required so that the drone can maintain a constant height above ground during the flight.

 3. Please follow the quick card below for data collection.
 It should be noted that, aside from Terrain Awareness, which must be enabled, all other options can be adjusted as needed.
 Preferred flight height is 100-120m AGL (above ground level).
+The line spacing is more of a suggestion, and there is no need for any image overlap, and it relates more to the intensity of coverage and plots you would like across the stand.

 Quick Card for Data Collection